-1. Work on your LinkedIn profile
+1. Work on your LinkedIn profile.

 Social media sites, particularly LinkedIn, have changed the networking landscape.
-Many people rely on their LinkedIn network for referrals, introductions, reviews and references, all of which come in handy when you are looking for a job, said Michael Brown, a career consultant and author of the book "Fresh Passion: Get a Brand or Die a Generic" (Greenleaf Book Group Press, 2013).
+Many people rely on their LinkedIn network for referrals, introductions, reviews and references, all of which come in handy when you are looking for a job, said Michael Brown, a career consultant and author of Fresh Passion: Get a Brand or Die a Generic (Greenleaf Book Group Press, 2013).

-Brown adds that anyone you deal with professionally should be added to your LinkedIn network.
+Brown added that anyone you deal with professionally should be added to your LinkedIn network.
 Even if your contact with these people was short, add them, because you are trying to grow your network.

-4. Ask for help
+2. Ask for help.

 You can also ask for help from a networking "wingman."
 It can be awkward to brag about yourself to a stranger, said Whitman, but if you network with a friend, that person can talk about you and your success, and you can do the same for them.